-Professor of Education and Social Justice
+Professor Becky Francis Professor of Education and Social Justice

 : +44 (0)207 8483095 Email

 Best known for her work on gender and achievement, Becky’s research has focused on social identities in education and educational in/equalities.
-Becky’s policy research and analysis includes her recent influential work on ‘Satisfactory’ schools
+She has recently combined education policy work with her academic career: